Preferred Name: Barbara Natterson-Horowitz

-Barbara Natterson-Horowitz, MD, is a Professor of Medicine in the Division of Cardiology at the David Geffen School of Medicine at UCLA.
-In addition to patient care, she is actively involved with medical education and research.
-Dr. Natterson-Horowitz holds a professorship in the UCLA Department of Ecology and Evolutionary Biology and is Co-Director of the Evolutionary Medicine Program at UCLA.
+Barbara Natterson-Horowitz, M.D., is Professor of Medicine in the Division of Cardiology at the David Geffen School of Medicine at UCLA.
+In addition, she is Adjunct Professor in the UCLA Department of Ecology and Evolutionary Biology where she teaches undergraduate and graduate courses on evolutionary medicine.
+Dr. Natterson-Horowitz is Co-Director of the Evolutionary Medicine Program at UCLA and Director of the Evolutionary Medicine track of UCLA's Master of Science in Biology graduate degree program.

 Technical Research Interest: